pydatadelhi/blog/_posts/2017-09-1-workshop_details.md

 *Tanu Mittal*
 An avid coder with a strong interest in projects that require both conceptual and analytical thinking.
 Fully-committed to develop using Free & Open Source Tools.

 **Workshop abstract:**
 This workshop will make users understand how to model multiple embeddings (senses) for a word using NLP techniques.

 **Software Requirements:**
 Python 3, VirtualENV, Git setup

 -------------

-##Visual Storytelling with D3
+## 5. Visual Storytelling with D3
-####*Alok Kumar Shukla*
+#### *Alok Kumar Shukla*

 After graduating from NIT Allahabad in 2009 with a Bachelors Degree in Information Technology, I have been building intelligent software product suites at enterprise scale.
 I bring machine learning capabilities to well established product suites in electronic content and business process management verticals.
 I have also helped build an in-house data analytics framework that enables creation, testing, evaluation and export of  machine learning models in a much more streamlined way than the traditional ad-hoc approach.
 Apart from that, I am a graduate student at first cohort of Data Science masters program offered by University of Illinois Urbana–Champaign in partnership with Coursera.
 I expect to graduate by Summer 2018.
 I've taken up classes on Distributed Systems, Methods of Applied Statistics, Text Information Systems, Theory and Practice of Data Cleaning and Data Visualisation.
 Winter of 2017, I also took Natural Language Processing with Deep Learning class at Stanford as a non-degree student.

 If you're passionate about open learning, doing data science the right way; we should connect.

 Workshop abstract: If you’re looking for an edge in your resume as a Data Scientist; Data Visualisation is THE skill to add.
 And, thats not just because it helps in the most crucial part of whole Data Science process - presentation of your results but also because sometimes all you need with your data is a powerful sense of storytelling and a tool to help you achieve just that.
 Join me in getting your hands dirty with most beautiful library for visual storytelling on the web.

 Software Requirements: The attendees should be familiar with basic HTML, CSS and JavaScript.
 Any Mac/ PC with fairly recent installation of Chrome is required.
 Choose your favourite code editor - Sublime/ Atom/ Brackets.
 Will need internet access to download D3.js .

 ---------------------

-##Deep Reinforcement Learning: A hands-on approach
+## 6. Deep Reinforcement Learning: A hands-on approach
-####*Shubham Dokania*
+#### *Shubham Dokania*

 Shubham Dokania is current a Researcher at CVIT IIIT-H, supervised by Dr. C.V.
 Jawahar and Dr. Girish Verma.
 Previously he was a Machine Learning Instructor at Coding Blocks and Research Intern at IIITD (supervised by Dr. Ganesh Bagler).
 His current research focus lies in the field of Reinforcement Learning and it's applications.
 Previously at Coding Blocks, he used to teach undergrad/grad students and industry professionals about the field of Machine Learning while trying to develop a research based thinking.
 Shubham has spoken at local meetups including PyData Delhi Meetup, DTU, IIITD, IIITH workshop sessions and bootcamps, and has several research articles published at reputed conferences.